 Students will learn about the details of U.S. healthcare system, which can be difficult to understand even for those who have worked in and around it for decades.
-Composed of numerous individual organizations including governments and nonprofit and for-profit enterprises, it requires case dissection and discussion of how it creates a functional system.
-Vertical and horizontal integration of organizations will be discussed.
+Students will learn through case review and discussion how numerous entities including providers, healthcare organizations, and governmental health services are blended to create a functional healthcare system.
+The evolving vertical and horizontal integration of healthcare organizations will be explored and horizontal integration of organizations will be discussed.
 Exploring how future roles of new healthcare industry players such as Amazon and Single Payer Systems may impact the wellness of future generations.
-As with previous courses, we will frame on Quality, Access and Costs.
+As with previous courses, we will focus our studies on Quality, Access, and Cost in the U.S. healthcare delivery system.